msealadwani/BankChurners_Classification/Proposal/README.md

 ## Tools
-There are tools that will be used to achieve the goal of this study, such as: pandas, numpy, matplotlib for discovering the data, The work will be done through Jupyter notebook.
+- Jupyter
+- Python
+- Pandas
+- Numpy
+- Seaborn
+- Scikit learn
+- Zoom

 ## Questions that needs to be answered:

 - What is the most Income Category based on Attrition Flag?
 - Is the Education Level affect on the Income Category?
-- Does `Customer_Age` influnce the `Marital_Statu?
+- Does `Customer_Age` influnce the `Marital_Status`?
-- Which income category can be types with card category?
+- Which card category has been used the most?

+## Algorithms
+- K-Nearest Neighbor
+- Logistic Regression
+- Decision Tree
+- Random Forest
+- Extreme Gradient Boost
+- Light Gradient Boost
+- Stacking

 ## Authors:
 - [@msealadwani](https://github.com/msealadwani)